pnp/blog/content/microsoft-365-pnp-weekly/episode-246/index.md

 ## This week

-Your hosts forgot this section from this week - we'll try next time again.

 - **Simon** – Viva Connections interview with Vesa, preparing for M365 conference in the US, preparing for launching new products, new sprint planning
 - **Waldek** – new release of Dev Proxy with exciting features, stay tuned for the release on Thu, Apr 25
 - **Vesa** – preparing for launching Brand Central, preparing for the M365 conference